rtimmerman/misc/2017confwriteup.md

          3*     > RETURN                                                   null
 ```

-Here note the expected `JMP` type statements in the `foreach` code, essentially the code block will executed in this way for the number elements in the array.
+Here, note the expected `JMP` type statements in the `foreach` code, essentially the code block will executed in this way for the number elements in the array.
 The `array_map` variant achieves the same result but uses lambda function definitions and no bytecode jumps, the jumps instead are carried out within the zend-engine's implementation (so as native processor jumps and so on), but with a larger collection of code including two function definitions.
 Programmers are at liberty to choose the solution which best suits them but it is worth noting that performing as few jumps in the bytecode could allow for faster code.

 ### Conclusion